Languages and Communication Studies at UEA

 In your second semester, you’ll focus on developing yourself as a leader in communications.
 What qualities make the business leaders you admire exceptional communicators?
 What characterises their communication style?
 By reflecting on the traits of successful communicators, you’ll apply these insights to develop and refine your own unique communication leadership style.

 You’ll also develop your understanding of business management through a focus on brand strategy.
 Management of brands across global boundaries is key to successful business growth and expansion.
-These insights will empower you to support corporate strategy or even set up your own business.
+These insights will empower you to contribute to corporate strategy or even establish your own business

 Finally, you’ll build a thorough understanding of the implications of perhaps the biggest issue facing us in tech: the potential and risks of AI.
 You’ll learn to think critically about the power of AI, machine learning, and algorithmic methods used to serve content to consumers.
 This understanding of cutting-edge technology and its implications is a key factor that will position you as a leader in the business, communication, and media fields.